LHAASO protons versus LHAASO diffuse gamma-rays: a consistency check: Discussion

 We have computed the Galactic diffuse $\gamma$-ray flux expected by implementing the measurement of the proton flux by the LHAASO Collaboration.
 Namely, we have modeled the proton and helium fluxes, based on CR data from GeV to PeV energies and considered a conservative range for heavy nuclei (sub-dominant) contribution.
 We have considered different models of Galactic gas distribution and hadronic cross-section in the literature and found a persistent discrepancy between the predictions in all scenarios and the most recent LHAASO $\gamma$-ray flux observations.
 This disagreement is evident not only in the overall normalization but also in the spectral shape of the $\gamma$-flux.

 We have obtained an over-prediction of the $\gamma$-flux compared to data which is particularly evident in the lateral LHAASO observation region and when using GALPROP gas distribution.
 We highlight that this tension is difficult to alleviate.
 An overall normalization difference can only be attributed to the uncertainty on the Galactic gas or variations of the CR density in the Galaxy.
-One possibility that has been discussed in \cite{Cataldo:2019qnz, Vecchiotti:2024kkz} is that the cosmic ray density is not uniform in the Galaxy but resembles the distribution of sources (mainly supernova remnants, SNR), motivated by a possible confinement in the proximity of the sources.
+One possibility that has been discussed in \citet{Cataldo:2019qnz, Vecchiotti:2024kkz} is that the cosmic ray density is not uniform in the Galaxy but resembles the distribution of sources (mainly supernova remnants, SNR), motivated by a possible confinement in the proximity of the sources.
 However, including this variation in our analysis would cause a reduction of the gamma ray flux of up to 20$\%$ in the lateral region (in the most optimistic scenarios) while it would increase the prediction in the inner region, worsening the tension.

-On the other hand, the discrepancy of the predicted spectral shape can be related to uncertainties on hadronic interaction models, $\gamma$-ray absorption, spatial dependence of the CR energy spectrum or the contribution of an additional diffuse component.
+On the other hand, the discrepancy of the predicted spectral shape can be related to uncertainties on hadronic interaction models, $\gamma$-ray absorption, spatial dependence of the CR energy spectrum or the contribution of an additional diffuse component (e.g. a population of unresolved sources).
 Nevertheless, we have shown that the adoption of other cross-sections would increase the $\gamma$-flux while predicting a slightly harder slope.
-Similarly, an additional diffuse component contributing to the LHAASO measurement would require a lower $\gamma$-ray flux produced by CRs.
+Similarly, an additional diffuse component contributing to the LHAASO measurement would require a lower $\gamma$-ray flux produced by CRs, especially in the inner region where a higher density of unresolved sources could be expected.
 Therefore, both options would enlarge the discrepancy found in this work.